College of Arts and Sciences

 - Discussion: Race and the Police

-- Discussion: Force and Arrest; Social and Psychological Factors in the Use of Force
+- Discussion: Psychological and Social factors in the Use of Force; Police Violence

 Final exam will be available after the seventh week for completion during week eight.